fubark/cyber/docs/docs.md

 ## Builtin modules.
 Builtin modules are the bare minimum that comes with Cyber.
 The [embeddable library](#embedding) contains these modules and nothing more.
 They include:
-- [builtins](#builtins): Cyber related functions and commonly used utilities.
+- [core](#core): Cyber related functions and commonly used utilities.
 - [math](#math): Math constants and functions.

-## builtins.
+## core.
-The `builtins` module contains functions related to Cyber and common utilities.
+The `core` module contains functions related to Cyber and common utilities.
 It is automatically imported into each script's namespace.

 Sample usage:
 ```cy